-Yeah, we got a couple of really, really juicy ones.
-We've actually got three cases we've prepared, but there's two of them, which are really, really good.
-I mean, Darren's got fantastic ones to go through it again.
-So, we must allow him to get in, if I'm running over, please do interrupt me.
+Yeah, we got some really, we got a couple of really, really juicy ones.
+We've actually got three cases we've prepared, but it's the it's that there's two of them, which are really, really good.
+I mean, Darren's got fantastic. wants to go through it again.
+So we must allow him to get into if I if I'm if I'm running over, please interrupt me and make make sure my

-I'm sure Darren will do that.
+Sure, Darren Sure.
+Darren will do that.

-Yeah, yeah.

-Get him off.
+Yeah, yeah. him off.

-So, Rob, do you want to crack on then?
+By So Rob, do you want to crack on yet?
+I'll,

 I'll share the screen.
 Here we go.
-So, bear with me a second.
-Let's start here.
+So bear with me a second.
+All?
+Right, let's start here.
 So here we go.
-So, it's part two, as we just said, of the MRIs, we're going to do a couple of case histories.
-Before we do, let's just go through a few little pointers.
-So here we have an image of a cervical spine and you occasionally get this and you think to yourself, oh goodness, what's that all about, what's going on there?
-And this is simply where, particularly on the left, you can see this, that the patient has just been moving in the scanner.
-So, this is what we call movement artifact.
-And you'll occasionally see this on the MRI reports, that it may make mention of this, you know, this term movement artifact.
+So it's part two, as we just said, of the MRIs, we're gonna do a couple of case histories.
+And let's before we do just go through a few, a few little pointers.
+So here we have an image of a cervical spine, and you occasionally get this and you think yourself baldness, what was that all about what's going on there.
+And this is this is simply where, particularly on the left, you can see this, that the patient has just been moving in the scanner.
+So this is what we call movement artifact.
+And you'll occasionally see this on the MRI reports, you know, that it may may make mention of this, this, this, you know, this term movement artifact.
 And that's simply what it is.
-It's where the patient's been, you know, rolling around presumably in a certain amount of pain.
-And the image quality is therefore that much less and it's harder to interpret what's going on.
+It's where the patient's been, you know, rolling around presuming in a certain amount of pain.
+And the image quality is therefore that much less, and it's harder to interpret what's going on.

-There's nothing in there we could misinterpret, then it's just it's fuzzy?

-On the left-hand image that really would be hard to really put your finger on anything, because it is just so difficult to interpret.
-Obviously, the right-hand image is clearer but it's still not perfect.
-So yeah, just be aware that does happen sometimes.
-And be aware that if you have a patient who really is in agony, and if they are not going to be able to keep still at all, in the scanner, is going to compromise your MRI quality and the information you can get from the MRI.
+There's nothing in there we could misinterpret, then it's just it's fuzzy on the left hand image that really would be hard to really put your finger on anything, because it is just so difficult to interpret, obviously, that the right hand image is is clearer.
+But it's, you know, it's still not perfect.
+So yeah, just Just be aware, you know, this, that does happen sometimes.
+And be aware that if you have a patient who really is in agony, and if they are not going to be able to keep still at all, in the scanner, is going to compromise your MRI quality information you can get from the MRI.

-I actually had a patient just like that not long ago, the one I wanted to discuss with you, in fact, he had a whole-body MRI, which meant he was in the scanner for something like, I don't know, nearly an hour, and he can't extend his neck.
-And by the time he'd got halfway through this the poor guy was in real agony.
+And with a patient just like that Not long ago, the one I wanted to discuss with you and back then you had a whole body MRI, which meant he was in the scanner for something like, I don't know, nearly an hour, and he can't extend his neck.
+And by the time you'd go halfway through this, the poor guy was in real agony.